 MIT Kavli Institute for Astrophysics and Space Research (MKI)

-Dr. George Ricker is the TESS Principal Investigator currently Director of the CCD Laboratory in the MIT Kavli Institute for Astrophysics and Space Research.
-Since 1971, Dr. Ricker has been a member of the staff and faculty at MIT, where he presently serves as Senior Research Scientist.
-He received his undergraduate degree from MIT in physics.
-He obtained an M.S. in astronomy from Yale University, and a Ph.D. in physics from MIT.
+Dr. George Ricker is the Principal Investigator for the Transiting Exoplanet Sky Survey (TESS) Explorer mission.
+He is currently the Director of the Detector Laboratory and Senior Research Scientist at the MIT Kavli Institute for Astrophysics and Space Research.
+Dr. Ricker received his undergraduate degree from MIT in physics, an M.S. in astronomy from Yale University, and a Ph.D. in physics from MIT.